By Ori Hofmekler

 Nearly every expert will tell you that your fitness goal is to build muscle and lose fat.
 But I'm here to tell you that there is an even BETTER goal.

-The reason: Conventional fitness is not set to keep your muscle biologically young.
+The reason: conventional fitness is not set to keep your muscle biologically young.
 Physical rejuvenation requires a different strategy than that of the common fitness/bodybuilding approach.
-And that strategy might seem a extreme contradiction to all current fitness concepts.
+And that strategy might seem an extreme contradiction to all current fitness concepts.